picosh/docs/posts/imgs.md

 ---
 title: imgs.sh
-description: A private docker image registry with a twist
+description: A private docker image registry using SSH
 ---

 > NOTICE: This is a premium [pico+](/plus) service